-Applications for the CDBG Downtown Revitalization Fund must meet one HUD national objective.
+Applications for the CDBG Downtown Revitalization Fund must meet a CDBG program national objective.
 The national objective most applicable to Downtown Revitalization Fund projects is the elimination of the slum and blight.
 To address the slum and blight national objective, the application must document the extent or seriousness of deterioration or blight in the area to be assisted, illustrating that the proposed activity will alleviate or eliminate the conditions causing the deterioration or blight.
 A comprehensive, detailed building survey as well as a resolution from the local government applicant is necessary to meet this national objective.

 2 CFR 200 Audit Requirements

 CDBG contracts may be subject to audit.
 Federal Code (2 CFR 200) requires that recipients that expend $750,000 or more in federal funds within a fiscal year must have a single or program specific audit.
 When budgeting for CDBG funds, applicants should be aware of these audit requirements:

 - For recipients of $750,000 or more in federal funds received from more than one source of federal funding, an organization-wide audit must be conducted in accordance with federal requirements outlined in 2 CFR 200.514

 - For recipients of $750,000 or more in federal funds received from a single source, a project audit, targeting only transactions dealing specifically with the project, may be performed in lieu of an organization-wide audit.